Pjulax/Social-Lending-Service/README.md

 ## DevMountain aka Metis team are authors of this Social Lending backend application.

 ### Not so long description how our API works
-Social Lending application has to proceed loans concluded between users, so API is divided to handle two types of users, borrower and lender.
+Social Lending application proceeds loans concluded between users, so API is divided to handle two types of users, borrower and lender.
 User is borrower and lender at the same moment.
 Borrower creates auctions for loans and choose from list of offers.
 Lender can get other users auctions and submit